Revisiting Co-Occurring Directions: Sharper Analysis and Efficient Algorithm for Sparse Matrices: Introduction

 In this paper, we provide a sharper analysis for co-occurring directions (COD).
 We give a new spectral norm error bound which considers the potential low-rank structure of the target matrix.
 Our bound could be much tighter than \citeauthor{mroueh2016co}'s~(\citeyear{mroueh2016co}) results when the spectrum of the exact matrix product is dominated by its top singular values.
 In addition, we prove that the space complexity of COD is optimal to attain our improved error bound.
 Furthermore, in the case of $\X=\Y$, our result matches the error bound of FD.

-We further propose sparse co-occurring directions (SCOD) algorithm and prove its error bound is similar to standard COD while its running time mainly depends on the non-zero entries of input matrices.
+We further propose sparse co-occurring directions (SCOD) and provide an error bound matches our improved analysis on standard COD while the running time of the algorithm mainly depends on the non-zero entries of input matrices.
 We conduct numerical experiments on cross-language datasets to show that SCOD has better performance than state-of-the-art algorithms empirically.
+Concurrent to our work, \citet{wan2020approximate} have also proposed a similar COD based algorithm to address streaming AMM with sparse inputs but their error bound does not consider the potential low-rankness.

 The rest of the paper is organized as follows.
 In Section~\ref{section:preliminaries}, define the notation used in this paper and introduce the background of related algorithms for streaming AMM.
 In Section~\ref{section:error-bound}, we provide our new error bound for COD algorithm and show the corresponding space lower bound.
 In Section~\ref{section:SCOD}, we propose SCOD and give its theoretical guarantees.
 In Section~\ref{section:experiments}, we conduct the numerical experiments to show the superiority of SCOD.
-We defer detailed proof of some lemmas and theorems into appendix.
+We defer detailed proof of some lemmas and theorems into supplementary materials.
 We conclude our work in Section~\ref{section:conclusion}.